 The only thing I would like to add to my earlier preview is that it seems that the direction indicators were left off from March 1943 onwards, which would require a very minor modification to the kit.

-is that it reacts very well to my favorite glue, MEK, which means
+this kit is that it reacts very well to my favorite glue, MEK, which

-I had to use it sparingly.
-This observation is probably linked to
+means I had to use it sparingly.
+This observation is probably linked

-be assembled: they are single lengths of styrene that have to wrapped
+tracks have to be assembled: they are single lengths of styrene that

-around the running gear.
-While at first a bit sceptical, I am now
+have to wrapped around the running gear.
+While at first a bit sceptical,

-fully convinced that this system mates the best of both the link and
+I am now fully convinced that this system mates the best of both the

-length and rubber/DS band worlds.
-It is very quick, assures perfect
+link and length and rubber/DS band worlds.
+It is very quick, assures

-alignment of the track units, and - being styrene - glues very easily.
+perfect alignment of the track units, and - being styrene - glues